coreos/coreos-assembler/mantle/README.md

 ## Overview
 Mantle is composed of many utilities:
- - `cork` for handling the Container Linux SDK
- - `gangue` for downloading from Google Storage
  - `kola` for launching instances and running tests
  - `kolet` an agent for kola that runs on instances
  - `ore` for interfacing with cloud providers